Bioconductor/BiocGithubHelp/README.md

 ## Notes and tips for using github with Biocondcutor

-Every bioc/fhcrc project (including this one, the githubCribsheet) is a separate repository (or 'repo') maintained under
+Every bioc/fhcrc project (including this one, the githubCribsheet) is a separate repository maintained under

    https://github.com/Bioconductor

-### To create your own project (aka repository) do these things:
+### To create your own project (aka repository, or 'repo') do these things:

  * Register as a user:  https://github.com/signup/free
  * Send an email to pshannon AT fhcrc.org so that I can give you permissions to create your repo under Bioconductor.